 This adjustment can assist in distinguishing between the movements associated with normal body activity and rhythmic spasms.
-The spasm rate setting can be adjusted between 12 and 120 movements per minute in steps of 12 spasms/min.
+The spasm rate setting can be adjusted between 1 and 4 seconds between each spasm.
 This adjustment is intended to prevent the alarm from being activated by slow, repetitive movements, which are not typical of a seizure.